All Episodes

 The United States Congress, including some of the most conservative members of the United States Senate, came up with a border security bill, which I supported.

-And that bill would have put 1,500 more border agents on the border to help those folks who are working there right now over time, trying to do their job.
+And that bill would have put 1,500 more border agents on the border to help those folks who are working there right now over time trying to do their job.

 I would not make it a crime punishable by jail.

-I it should be a civil enforcement issue, but not a criminal enforcement issue.
+It should be a civil enforcement issue, but not a criminal enforcement issue.

-Listen, I think there's no question that we've got to critically re-examine ICE and its role and the way that it is being administered and the work it is doing, and we need to probably think about starting from scratch.
+Listen, I think there's no question that we've got to critically reexamine ICE and its role and the way that it is being administered and the work it is doing.

-And Joe, no border wall, decriminalize the illegal immigration.
+And Joe, no border wall, decriminalize illegal immigration, free housing, health care, education.

 And on top of that, we didn't even get to the fact that she sponsored with Bernie Sanders the Green New Deal, which is the end of capitalism, would eliminate the filibuster to pass it.